The Innovator: Jack Dorsey

 Will the Twitter founder's latest creation, Square, change the way we shop?

-Lara Logan: And trains.
+Lara Logan: Over-think things.

 Jack Dorsey: Yeah.